zakaf/creativity/README.md

 * The lines starting without '#' means that these are values

 Format and possible values:
-*	databaseId 		= values specified in the web of science guide
-*	editions 		= values specified in the web of science guide
 *	timeSpan Begin	= YYYY-MM-DD
 *	timeSpan End	= YYYY-MM-DD
 *	language 		= values specified in the web of science guide